Grant-Henderson/AMSI-Bypass/README.md

 ![image](https://github.com/user-attachments/assets/0a2e9604-e8c3-4719-8d23-25d74d232d8e)

-⚠️ WARNING ⚠️
+<h3>⚠️ WARNING ⚠️</h3>

 This script is for EDUCATIONAL/ETHICAL USE ONLY:

-🚫 Illegal Activity Prohibited: Using this code to bypass security measures or log keystrokes without explicit consent violates laws and ethical standards.
+Using this code to bypass security measures or log keystrokes without explicit consent violates laws and ethical standards.

-🔒 Authorized Use Only: Deploy only on systems you own or have written permission to test.
+Deploy only on systems you own or have written permission to test.

-⚠️ Risks: Antivirus/EDR tools may flag this as malware.
+Antivirus/EDR tools may flag this as malware.
 Use in isolated labs, NOT production environments.

-🛑 Liability: The author assumes no responsibility for misuse.
+The author assumes no responsibility for misuse.

 By using this code, you agree to act lawfully and ethically.